Guha-Group/phoqus-group-website/team/index.md

 We work with a wide range of outstanding groups from around the world, and we're always on the lookout for new and unique perspectives.
 We want to push the frontier of photonic quantum information and train a new generation of researchers and engineers.

-{% include button.html icon="fa-solid fa-handshake-angle" text="Join the Team" link="join" style="button" %}
+{% include button.html icon="fa-solid fa-handshake-angle" text="Join the Team" link="jobs" style="button" %}

 {% include section.html %}